 Degree students who have withdrawn from the University of Maine at Presque Isle and who have not attended any post-secondary school since withdrawing may return to degree study by applying through the Admissions Office, using a special readmission application form.
 There is no application fee for readmission.
 Students seeking readmission to the University must be in good academic standing at the time of application.

 Students who have taken a course or courses from another post-secondary school following withdrawal must apply for regular admission through the Admissions Office.
-Application of Credits from that are more than seven years old will not automatically be applied to the major.
-A courseby-course analysis will be made by the appropriate department to determine whether the course content is still appropriate and meets program requirements.

-Prior Enrollment
+Application of Credits from Prior Enrollment